Taxes

 Reducing RMDs

 Additionally, your estate documents should be reviewed to determine if you have a bequest to a qualified charity.
-It may be better to remove that provision and name the Charity as a beneficiary of a portion of your pre-tax IRA.
+It may be better to remove that provision and name the charity as a beneficiary of a portion of your pre-tax IRA.
 If you are in a position, you don’t need the funds in the IRA, you can satisfy the bequest in advance of death by taking advantage of the large tax-free annual distribution limit.
-This will reduce future Required Minimum Distributions immediately, and make sure your heirs inherit assets that are more favorable from a tax perspective.
+This will reduce future RMDs immediately, and make sure your heirs inherit assets that are more favorable from a tax perspective.

 With the increase in the standard deduction amount, this method of making charitable donations became even more valuable as you don’t have to itemize to get the tax benefit from the distribution.
 It’s also beneficial if your charitable giving is so abundant that it’s limited by the 30% and 60% adjusted gross income limits.